NAVFAC EXWC Designs, Builds Innovative System to Treat PFAS-Impacted Water

-NAVFAC EXWC Engineering Technician Denis Acosta works on the PETS III while Dr. Itzel Godinez oversees during testing at Naval Air Facility Atsugi, Japan, Oct.
-2024.
+NAVFAC EXWC engineers and technicians from EXWC’s Shore Department – SH31 Environmental Compliance and Services – designed and built an innovative, trailer-mounted system to treat PFAS-impacted waters derived from land-based fire suppression systems, such as those used in hangars and on firetrucks.

 The PFAS Effluent Treatment System (PETS) III is a mobile system intended to remove per- and polyfluoroalkyl substances (PFAS) from waters impacted with aqueous film forming foam (AFFF) at low to medium PFAS concentrations and low presence of co-contaminants such as total organic carbon, total suspended solids, and total dissolved solids.

-(Courtesy Photo)
+By removing low- to medium-range-concentration PFAS from large volumes of impacted waters, PETS III is expected to help avoid the disposal of an estimated 710,000 gallons of PFAS-impacted waters for a projected net savings of $2.6 million over the course of its current deployment at Naval Air Facility Atsugi, according to the project’s Program Manager and PFAS Subject Matter Expert Dr. Itzel Godinez.

+“PETS III consists of a specialized treatment train that supports the treatment of PFAS-impacted waters.
+The treatment train comprises pre-treatment, filtration and sorption media.
+Each treatment step is a modular skit arranged on a trailer,” Dr. Godinez said.

 |Date Taken: